 I believe passionately in providing an excellent standard of education and helping each child reach their full potential.
 I am proud to be Wren's Parent Governor as I think it is important for parents, children and school to work together to achieve the best outcome for each child.

 I attended secondary schools in Stockport and Poole before completing a degree in Geography at UCL.
-My teaching career started in Croydon and I worked in contrasting schools in the borough.
+My teaching career started in Croydon where I worked in a number of schools across the borough.
 During that time I held positions as a pastoral leader and Head of Geography.
 Before joining Wren as Vice Principal in 2008 I was an Assistant Headteacher at East Barnet School for six years.

-I has been at Wren since it first opened, taking a lead in developing the curriculum, assessment and reporting systems.
-I have found both my positions at Wren fulfilling and rewarding as he has played a key role in making the school one of the most successful in the country.
-Since becoming the Principal of Wren, GCSE and A Level examination results have continued to improve and the Sixth Form become oversubscribed.
-I am now focused on ensuring that the all through academy becomes even more effective at providing the very best all round education for all students.
+I have been at Wren since it first opened, taking a lead in developing the curriculum, assessment and reporting systems.
+I have found my positions at Wren both fulfilling and rewarding as I have had the opportunity to play a key role in making the school one of the most successful in the country.
+Since becoming the Principal of Wren, GCSE and A Level examination results have continued to improve and the Sixth Form has become oversubscribed.
+I am now focused on ensuring that the all through academy develops successfully as well as starting another outstanding new academy in Enfield.

 I have enjoyed being a teacher at Wren Academy as a member of the Religious Studies department since 2014, and Student Voice Co-ordinator from September 2016.
 I attended North London Collegiate School in Edgware, completing my BA in Philosophy at UCL in 2012.
 During this time I pursued my passion of working with young people in mental health care and became involved campaigning for children and young people’s wellbeing with YoungMinds.
 Thus, a move into education felt a natural progression of this work.
 I began my career at Wren shortly after gaining my PGCE from the University of Roehampton in 2014.
 I look forward to my term serving as staff Governor and working with other members of the governing committee in order to support the learning of all Wren students.